 - Evidence of English language Proficiency if English is not your first language

 If your transcript or degree certificate is not in English you are required to provide the original transcript and degree certificate, as well as a copy of the same translated into English and authenticated by a legal translator or the awarding institution.
 Please note that self-translated documents are not acceptable.

-Note that only scans of original documents will be accepted.
-We do not accept scanned photocopies.
+Only scans of original documents will be accepted.
+We do not accept black and white scanned photocopies.